 The 45 hectare vineyard of Clerc Milon in Pauillac is planted to 50% Cabernet Sauvignon, 36% Merlot, 11% Cabernet Franc, 2% Petit Verdot and 1% Carmenere.
 Chateau Clerc Milon maintains one of the largest plantings of Carmenere in Bordeaux.
 The vineyard has a terroir that is a complex array of gravel, limestone, sand and clay based soils.

 The vineyard is spread over 247 different parcels, making it a very difficult patchwork of soils to farm and harvest.
 The owners are trying to slowly change that.
 When neighboring parcels are replanted, they are now joined together.
-Clerc Milon adjoins two of the finest growths in the Medoc, Chateau Mouton Rothschild and Chateau Lafite Rothschild.
+With one small exception, a small parcel of vines placed close to Chateau Pedesclaux, all of their vines are in 1 large block.
+Chateau Clerc Milon adjoins two of the finest growths in the Medoc, Chateau Mouton Rothschild and Chateau Lafite Rothschild.
 Their best parcels are located on a plateau, not too far from the Gironde estuary.
 Today, close to 50% of their vines are farmed using organic farming techniques.

 On average, the vines are 53 years of age.
-However, there are even older vines.
-In fact they have some Carmenere vines that were planted all the way back in 1947.
-Those are the oldest remaining Carmenere vines in the entire Bordeaux appellation.
-The vine density is the same as what is planted at Mouton Rothschild with 10,000 vines per hectare.
+However, they have even older vines.
+In fact they own some Carmenere vines that were planted all the way back in 1947.
+Those are the oldest remaining Carmenere vines in the entire Bordeaux appellation!
+The vine density is the same as what is planted at neighboring Chateau Mouton Rothschild with 10,000 vines per hectare.
 All work in the vineyard is done using only, 100% biodynamic farming and sustainable vineyard management techniques.

 To commemorate the properties newly reconstructed chai, starting with the 2010 vintage, the wine featured a new label designed by Richard Peduzzi.
 Richard Peduzzi is best known as the interior set designer for the Louvre and d’Orsay museums in Paris.
 In 2015, Chateau Clerc announced they were going to start producing a second wine, Pastourelle de Clerc Milon to help continue increasing the quality of their Grand Vin.
 However, the better term would be, they were about to start releasing a second wine, as Pastourelle de Clerc Milon was made starting with the 2009 vintage.